knoepdan/CyberSecRappi/as_4_reverseEngineering/3_DynamicAnalysis/ExercisesDynamicAnalysy.md

         - [2]  -> 68  -> "h"
         - [3]  -> 69  -> "i"

+**4.2.3 Modifying Register Values**

+1. Using this new way of “tricking” the program, how can you go about finding the entire expected value?
+    - I (probably) find the key by just using the approach used in 4.2.2 with restarting the program each time we found another valid character.
+However, it is probably much faster if we just change the register values aka register flag while debugging, so we can find the entire key in one debugging session.
+        ```
+        CMP EAX, param_1        ;  actual assembly:  CMP RAX, RCX
+        JZ  LAB_140001236       ; -> will jump if zero (so will jump if RAX and RCX are the same)
+        ```
+    - I set the break point to the jump instruction and each time we get there, I write down the value in RAX (EAX) and I make sure that the value in RCX matches the one in RAX - by modifying the register in Ghidra - in order to get to the next "round" when i click on "Resume" debugging.
+    - *Remark: i tried to modify the ZF flag register as I thought RAX might be used at some point later and by just modifying the flag register, we reduce such a chance.
+However, this didn't work and ZF is usually greyed out, which probably means not the correct value is shown anyway.
+(Maybe it would be possible to change the zf value by modifying the "flags" but I didnt try this.)*

+2. Do it!
+What’s the key?
+    - Using the approach described above: i get the following numbers:
+        - 54,68,69,73,5f
+        - These result in the following string: "This_"

 ## Input from Sprechstunde

 - layouting: splitting windows -> by drag & drop